adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 into Github, or unlocking our OS user account.
 Passwords are in our lives and they are here to stay, but many don't take the time to think about what goes into making a strong high password.
-Most people use a password that is easy for them to remember like a pets name, a birthday, or the name of one of their children.
+Most people use a password that's easy for them to remember like a pets name, a birthday, or the name of one of their children.
 These are the passwords malicious users want us to have.
 All a cracker has to do is search on Google to find out all the personal information they need to know about someone to